Thomas Piketty: Personal life

-Thomas Piketty was the partner of the politician Aurélie Filippetti.
-She withdrew her complaint to the police after he acknowledged facts of domestic violence in 2009.
-Additionally, he was later condemned of libel against her in 2022.
+Piketty was the partner of the politician Aurélie Filippetti.
+In 2009, she filed a complaint of domestic violence to the police against Piketty; she later withdrew her complaint after he acknowledged facts of domestic violence.
+Additionally, he was later found guilty of libel against her in 2022.

 He is married to fellow economist Julia Cagé.

+Personal views

+In November 2023, Piketty called for a ban on private jets to fight against climate change and called for a progressive carbon tax in response to a report highlighting the disproportionate amounts of carbon emissions by the richest 1% of people.